 How is it that the McClellan Royal Commission examined and embarrassed Christian and Jewish institutions including Catholic, Anglican, The Salvation Army, Pentecostal and Jewish schools but went nowhere near Islam, Australia’s third-biggest religious group?

 The Catholic Church, its religious orders, schools and charitable missions were easy “low-hanging fruit”.
 Catholic leaders were very willing to apologise and start compensating victims.
 We saw bishops deservedly taking heavy shots in the witness box and shouldering responsibility for the wrongs of the past.

 They were quick to start examining their inward-looking and failed processes.

 They were prepared to look like fools and bear the anger of the nation.

-The Commission examined State-run institutions like Parramatta Girls’ Training School, The Hay Institute (both in NSW) and Winlaton Youth Training Centre (in Victoria) but that was all.
-The States escaped rather lightly.
-There were no State-run Boys’ Homes examined.
+In terms of state wards abused in care, the Royal Commission examined state-run institutions like Parramatta Girls’ Training School, The Hay Institute (both in NSW) and Winlaton Youth Training Centre (in Victoria) but that was all.

 There is a third group who will be disappointed by the Royal Commission’s refusal to investigate the Family Court of Australia and its processes of placing children in contact with abusive parents and sex offenders.